apache/arrow/docs/source/python/dataset.rst

-For those familiar with the existing :class:`pyarrow.parquet.ParquetDataset` for reading Parquet datasets: the goal of ``pyarrow.dataset`` is to provide similar functionality, but not specific to the Parquet format, not tied to Python (for example the R bindings of Arrow also have an interface for the Dateset API) and with improved functionality (e.g. filtering on the file level and not only partition keys).
+For those familiar with the existing :class:`pyarrow.parquet.ParquetDataset` for reading Parquet datasets: ``pyarrow.dataset``'s goal is similar but not specific to the Parquet format and not tied to Python: the same datasets API is exposed in the R bindings or Arrow.
+In addition ``pyarrow.dataset`` boasts improved perfomance and new features (e.g. filtering within files rather than only on partition keys).